Guidance

 Data you need for S&S GB

 An entry summary declaration must be submitted for every individual consignment.
-For example, a trailer or container may be carrying one, two or many different consignments and therefore, a declaration is required for each consignment.
+For example, a trailer or container may be carrying one, 2, or many different consignments and therefore, a declaration is required for each consignment.

 The data needed on an entry summary declaration for risk assessment includes information on the: